Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-lpr-sample/README.md

 # Live Video Analytics License Plate Recognition Sample

 This directory contains all the necessary files and instructions to run a license plate recognition sample on the Azure Stack Edge, using Live Video Analytics.
 This uses two Microsoft internal PyTorch models, one to do license plate detection and one to do license plate recognition (OCR).
-They were built by an intern in MSR Asia.

 This sample is for internal use only, until the models can be made public.
 The code for the model itself is not included in this sample, but we will be pulling it's docker image from Mahesh's Azure Container Registry (ACR).
 In order to run this sample, you will need the username and password for his ACR __containerregistry12345__